-This is one of my favourite dishes.
-I love the combination of spice and sweetness.
+This vegetable tagine is one of my favourite dishes.
+It can be a summer, autumn or winter dish and I just love the combination of spice and sweetness.
 Gluten free if served without cous-cous.
 Brown rice can be used instead.

 Vegetable Tagine.
 GF, Vegan.Print This

 - 2 Onions - roughly chopped

 - 1 tsp ground cumin

 - 2 Tbs honey or 2 tbsp of Agave Syrup if vegan

 - 1 Butternut squash halved, deseeded and cubed

 - 2 Sweet potatoes peeled and cubed